 What can we learn from the ‘no talk, no touch’ doula today?

 A new mother shared her home birth experience, where a doctor provided back-up to the homebirth midwives, saying “He did nothing, just sat in the corner”.
 My response: “That’s perfect!” meaning his quiet presence was all that was needed to reassure the labouring mother that all was well.
 In a hospital setting, doctors and midwives could learn from this non-interventional approach, without jumping in to medically manage births when unnecessary.

-This year doulas are being challenged to navigate the new COVID-19 restrictions being placed on birthing women, such as the ‘Ban on the use of Water in Labour’ currently in place in Victorian hospitals, regardless that COVID-19 is not a waterborne virus; read the response from Australian College of Midwives here.
+Throughout recent years doulas were challenged to navigate new COVID-19 restrictions being placed on birthing women, such as the ‘Ban on the use of Water in Labour’ put in place in Victorian hospitals, regardless that COVID-19 is not a waterborne virus (thankfully this was lifted following a response from the Australian College of Midwives).
 We must use all our doula skills to best prepare women and their partners for birthing, supporting with loving care and calm reassurance (including virtual support during labour), providing the guidance to make the right choices.
-We must trust that ‘less is more’ and believe in the mother’s own instinctual ability to give birth, as women have for centuries.
+We must trust that ‘less is more’ and believe in the mother’s own instinctual ability to give birth, as women have done for centuries.